 Ohsweken in Brant County, Ontario — Central Canada

 More about this marker.
-The marker is located near the old Six Nation Council House.
+This marker is located in Six Nations Veteran's Park.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 25, 2015, by Barry Swackhamer of San Jose, California.
-This page has been viewed 307 times since then and 33 times this year.
-Photos: 1, 2, 3, 4. submitted on May 25, 2015, by Barry Swackhamer of San Jose, California. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on August 22, 2017.
+It was originally submitted on May 25, 2015, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 333 times since then.
+Photos: 1, 2. submitted on May 25, 2015, by Barry Swackhamer of Brentwood, California. • Andrew Ruppenstein was the editor who published this page.